balaji1974/kafkastreams/README.md

 map(), flatMap(), transform(), groupBy()

+## Time Schematics
+Event Time - The time when the event was produced (Custom Timestamp extractor must be used for this)
+Ingestion Time - The time when the record reached the broker (this can be got by setting the flag message.timestamp.type=LogAppendTime) (Extractor that can be used - FailOnInvalidTimestamp, LogAndSkipOnInvalidTimestamp, UsePreviousTimeOnInvalidTimestamp)
+Processing Time - The time the message was processed by the broker (Extractor to use - WallclockTimestampExtractor)

 ### 1) Stream-Listener (Project: stream-listener) - Using KStreams

 a.
 Add the following dependencies in the pom.xml: